 b.
-Less than significant with mitigation incorporated.
+Less-than-significant impact.
 CARB is responsible for the coordination and administration of both federal and state air pollution control programs within California.
 According to California's Climate Change Scoping Plan, there must be statewide reduction GHG emissions to 1990 levels by 2020.
 Reducing greenhouse gas emissions to 1990 levels means cutting approximately 29% from BAU emission levels projected for 2020.
 In addition, per SB 375 requirements, CARB has adopted regional reduction targets, which call for a 5% reduction in per-capita emissions by 2020 and 10% reduction in 2035 within the San Joaquin Valley using 2005 as the baseline.
 These regional reduction targets will be a part of the Kern COG Sustainable Communities Strategy.
 The SJVAPCD has adopted guidance (Guidance for Valley Land-use Agencies in Addressing GHG Emission Impacts for New Projects under CEQA) and a policy (District Policy - Addressing GHG Emission Impacts for Stationary Source Projects under CEQA When Serving as the Lead Agency).

 As proposed, the project would not conflict with any statewide policy, regional plan, or local guidance or policy adopted for the purpose of reducing GHG emissions.
-By implementing Mitigation Measure 7, the project would not interfere with the implementation of AB 32 and SB 375 because it would be consistent with the GHG emission reduction targets identified by CARB and the Scoping Plan.
+The project would not interfere with the implementation of AB 32 and SB 375 because it would be consistent with the GHG emission reduction targets identified by CARB and the

+Scoping Plan.
 The project achieves BAU GHG emissions reduction equal to or greater than the 29% targeted reduction goal CARB defines BAU as "the emissions that would be expected to occur in the absence of any GHG reduction actions."
 By implementing mitigation, the project would be consistent with these statewide measures and considered not significant or cumulatively considerable under CEQA.
-With implementation of Mitigation Measure 8, the project would not conflict with any applicable plan, policy or regulation of an agency adopted for the purpose of reducing the emissions of GHG.
+Therefore, the project would not conflict with any applicable plan, policy or regulation of an agency adopted for the purpose of reducing the emissions of GHG.